ronald808/ronald808.github.io/_posts/2009-07-16-sls-detection.md

 title: Objects Detection in  Sonar Images
 ---

 Side-looking sonars transmit acoustic pulses and record the back-scattered energy to form images of the seafloor.
-These systems are very efficient at scanning large area for things like geologic formation, fish habitat, mines, ship/plane wrecks, etc. The image below (left) show the principle of operation of SLS system and the shadow created by a object on the seafloor.
+These systems are very efficient at scanning large area for things like geologic formations, fish habitats, mines, ship/plane wrecks, etc. The image below (left) show the principle of operation of an SLS system with an object acoustic shadow on the seafloor.
 On the right image, we can see a typical SLS image showing a mooring block and its shadow:

 <table>
 <tr>